Honeywell RQ-16 T-Hawk: Continued service

 On September 19, 2012, Honeywell was awarded a support contract for the RQ-16B Block II T-Hawk.
-Despite the Class I UAV program being cancelled, RQ-16s are still being used in the field in Afghanistan.
+Despite the Class I UAV program being cancelled, RQ-16s were still being used in the field in Afghanistan.

 As of 25 October 2013, the British Army has 18 T-Hawks in service as part of its Talisman suite of counter-IED tools.
 15 Field Support Squadron of 21 Engineer Regiment were the first troops to use Talisman operationally, in Afghanistan in 2010.

 Civilian application at disaster site

 On Friday, April 15, 2011, a T-Hawk drone was used to conduct surveillance of the damaged Fukushima Dai-Ichi nuclear power station.
 This nuclear plant suffered severe damage as a result of a devastating earthquake and tsunami which struck the east coast of Japan one month earlier.
 The damage resulted in several of the reactors at the facility undergoing partial meltdown, releasing radioactivity into the local area.
 The radiation was thousands of times above the safe limit for exposure, making the area unsafe for human habitation.
 The radiation was intense enough to make even short-term exposure hazardous, preventing people from going in to assess the damage.
 The T-Hawk drone took numerous photographs of the damaged reactor housings, turbine buildings, spent nuclear fuel rod containment pools, and associated facilities damaged by the earthquake, tsunami, and subsequent hydrogen gas explosions at the facility.
 This allowed Tokyo Electric Power Co.
 (TEPCO) to better determine where the releases of radioactivity were coming from and how to best deal with them.

 On Friday, June 24, 2011, a T-Hawk apparently crash-landed on the roof of the number 2 reactor building at Fukushima.